Doxing: South Korea

 South Korea is one of the few countries with a criminal statute that specifically addresses doxing.
-Article 49 of "Act on promotion of information and communications network utilization, and information protection" prohibits unlawful collection and dissemination of private information such as full name, birth date, address, likeliness, and any other information that is deemed sufficient to identify specific person(s) when viewed in summation, regardless of intent.
+Article 49 of "Act on promotion of information and communications network utilization, and information protection" prohibits unlawful collection and dissemination of private information such as full name, birth date, address, likeness, and any other information that is deemed sufficient to identify specific person(s) when viewed in summation, regardless of intent.

 In practice, however, due to the ambiguous nature of "unlawful collection" of private information in the statute, legal actions are often based upon article 44 from the same act, which prohibits insulting an individual with derogatory or profane language, and defamation of an individual through the dissemination of either misinformation or privileged factual information that may potentially damage an individual's reputation or honor (which often occurs in a doxing incident).
 This particular clause enforces harsher maximum sentences than a "traditional" defamation statute existing in the Korean criminal code.
 It was originally enacted partially in response to the rise in celebrity suicides due to cyberbullying.